 The triple chairs have been refurbished with Partek plastic back rests.

-NEW SNOW BOWL HIGH SPEED QUAD (DOPPELMAYR) - This high speed quad is to be installed fall of 2018.
+SNOW BOWL HIGH SPEED QUAD (DOPPELMAYR) - This high speed quad was installed starting late summer 2018 and opened in January 2019.

 URSA EXPRESS (CTEC-GARAVENTA) - In 1999 This chair replaced the former Grizzly Double but follows